 4) Applicants must show evidence that they have fully complied with the 270 day rule including having commenced construction.

-4. NORTHERN NEVADA HOUSING EXPANSION SET-ASIDE
+8.1.4 Supportive Housing Set-Aside

-Due to the planned Northern Nevada economic expansion impacting Washoe, Storey, and Lyon Counties, there will be an increased need for affordable housing.
-A proposed 10% of the gross total tax credit ceiling will be set-aside to help fund construction of new multi-family housing.
-The allocation for this set-aside will be processed pursuant to Appendix A: NORTHERN NEVADA EXPANSION SET-ASIDE CRITERIA.
+The critical need for additional permanent Supportive Housing has been identified as a special project for 2017.
+With funding from the Housing Trust Fund and carryover credits from 2016, the division hopes to sponsor one or more projects in 2017.
+Any funds allocated to this set-aside that are not used in 2017 will roll over to the next year to be assigned at the Division’s discretion.
+The allocation for this set-aside will be processed pursuant to Appendix A: SUPPORTIVE HOUSING SET-ASIDE CRITERIA.

-SECTION 9.
-GEOGRAPHIC ACCOUNT ALLOCATIONS
+SECTION 9 GEOGRAPHIC ACCOUNT ALLOCATIONS

 After reservations are made to projects applying for Set-Aside or Additional Funding, pursuant to the rules regarding those categories and their available balances, the Division will, according to relative populations, proportionately allocate Tax Credits to projects in each of the three geographic sub-accounts: Clark County, Washoe County, and Other Nevada Counties.